silviamaggi/ux-good/wise-new-card-request.md

 ***

-Done.
+## Done

 Your card is on its way.
 There’s the date of possible delivery and the fact that the card’s details are ready to use.

 ![Thank you page](./assets/wise-3.jpg)

+---

-Let people know what’s next.
+## Let people know what’s next

 ![Thank you page](./assets/wise-4.jpg)